-The term “necessary treatment” within the meaning of the law has not conclusively been defined but is often taken to mean that only absolutely unavoidable medical care is provided.
+The term “necessary treatment” within the meaning of the law has not conclusively been defined but is often considered to mean only medical care that is absolutely unavoidable.
 However, the wording of the law suggests that health care for asylum seekers must not be limited to “emergency care” since the law refers to acute diseases or pain as grounds for necessary treatment.
-Accordingly, it has been argued that a limitation of treatment to acute diseases is not in accordance with the law, since chronic diseases are equally likely to cause pain.
-This latter opinion has been upheld by courts in several cases.
-Nevertheless, it has been reported that necessary but expensive diagnostic measures or therapies are not always granted by local authorities, which argue that only “elementary” or “vital” medical care would be covered by the law.3
+Accordingly, it has been argued that a limitation of treatment to acute diseases is not in accordance with the law.
+If chronic diseases cause pain, they have to be treated as well.
+There remains a dispute, however, as to what treatment is necessary in these cases, i.e. if the treatment of pain requires treatment of the causes of the chronic disease, or if a more cost-effective treatment option (usually medication) that eliminates the pain, at least temporarily, is sufficient.
+It has been reported that necessary but expensive diagnostic measures or therapies are not always granted by local authorities, which argue that only “elementary” or “vital” medical care would be covered by the law.

-After 15 months of having received benefits under the Asylum Seekers’ Benefits Act, asylum seekers are entitled to social benefits as regulated in the Twelfth Book of the Social Code (Sozialgesetzbuch).9 Once people are entitled to the “standard” social benefits, this includes access to health care under the same conditions that apply to German citizens who receive social benefits.
+Following the reform of the Asylum Seekers’ Benefits Act in 2019, asylum seekers are entitled to social benefits as regulated in the Twelfth Book of the Social Code (Sozialgesetzbuch) only after 18 months, thus extending the waiting period by an additional 3 months.
+Once people are entitled to the “standard” social benefits, this includes access to health care under the same conditions that apply to German citizens who receive social benefits.

 Specialised treatment for traumatised asylum seekers and victims of torture can be provided by some specialised doctors and therapists and in several specialised institutions (Treatment Centres for Victims of Torture – Behandlungszentren für Folteropfer).
 Since the number of places in the treatment centres is limited, access to therapies is not always guaranteed.
-The treatment centres often have to cover costs for therapies through donations or other funds since therapies are often only partially covered by the authorities, e.g. costs for interpreters are frequently not reimbursed.
+Access to around 40 % of applicants is refused, and others have to wait an average of 7,3 months to start treatment.
+The treatment centres have to cover most of the costs for therapies (93 %) through donations or other funds since therapies are often not covered by the health and social authorities.
 Large distances between asylum seekers’ places of residence and treatment centres may also render an effective therapy impossible in practice.

-- 9. However, the reduction of benefits may apply for more than 48 months (i.e. without any time-limit) to persons who have “abused the law to affect the duration of their stay”.
+However, the reduction of benefits may apply for more than 18 months (i.e. without any time limit) to persons who have “abused the law to affect the duration of their stay”.